Annual Meeting Awards

 Dr. Victor Nizet: Excellence in Research

-Dr. Nizet studies such important areas as common bacterial infections of children and newborns, such as staph and strep and the function of white blood cells in our immune system.
+Victor Nizet, M.D., studies common bacterial infections in children and newborns, such as staph and strep, as well as the function of white blood cells in the immune system.

 His innovative approaches to infectious disease therapy, especially for antibiotic-resistant bacteria like MRSA, are important to helping children here in San Diego and around the world.
 His lab has published 230 papers – half of these within the last four years.